BakedVeg/portfolio/_posts/2023-07-25-Hammerfish-Animation.md

   -
 ---

 This is a part of some early testing I've been doing for simple organic creature animations, meant for a small game that's been knocking around in my head.
 The idea is to have several animals roaming about the environment.
-I'm just one person so I felt like my best shot at accomplishing that would be to do all the modeling inside Houdini, rely on common mograph practices and a bit of simulation sprinkled throughout, to quickly give life to each of the creatures.
-In my mind, the modeling/animation has to be procedural so that I can create the animations early on, and add more detail to the animals without having to reanimate pieces I've created before.
+I'm just one person so I felt like my best shot at accomplishing that would be to do all the modeling inside Houdini, rely on some simple CHOPs-driven animation, and a bit of simulation sprinkled throughout to quickly give life to each of the creatures.
+In my mind, the modeling/animation has to be procedural so that I can create the animations early on and add more detail to the animals without having to reanimate pieces I've created before.
 This serves as a brief walkthrough of the setup for this "Hammerfish".
 At the bottom of the page, you'll find an image of the full network.

 <img src="https://bakedveg.github.io/portfolio/assets/gifs/HammerfishAnimLoop.gif">